babygrandad/ImageGalleryApp/README.md

 ---

-For more information, visit the [GitHub Repository](https://github.com/babygrandad/ImageGalleryApp).
+For more information, see the documentaion the [Documentation](./Documentation/IGA%20Documentaion.pdf).